 Senior Vice President

 Responsibilities:As Vice President, Binkley handles all aspects of real estate development.
 Along with overseeing the day-to-day activities that pertain to Boyle's mixed-use developments, as well as the company's recent foray back into multi-family development, Binkley explores potential property acquisitions for future Boyle projects.
-Binkley also is responsible for ensuring that Boyle stays in-tune with current sustainability practices.
+Binkley also is responsible for ensuring that Boyle stays in-tune with current development and sustainability practices.

 Professional Record:Prior to joining Boyle in July 2007, Binkley worked in the commercial real estate sales and leasing sector with CB Richard Ellis initially in Memphis, TN and then in Portland, OR.
 Since beginning at Boyle, Binkley has shifted his focus to development for which he collaborates with Executive Vice President Rusty Bloodworth on all phases of the development process.
 He has been involved in the execution of such projects as Schilling Farms, including The Carrington at Schilling Farms, Carrington West, The Water Tower District shops and residences, as well as Price Farms, Ridgeway Center, Germantown Village Square, Town Center at Berry Farms, and Fishersville Farms.
 Binkley’s lead acquisition of Shepherd’s Creek in Collierville in partnership with Crews Development, Viridian of Germantown, and Forest Hill Heights in Germantown.
 In 2018, Binkley spearheaded the creation of the Poplar Corridor Business District TIF which aims to enhance the public realm in the coveted business district.
 He serves as President of the Poplar Corridor Business District Association of Owners, which oversees management of the TIF District.
 In 2022, Binkley was promoted to Senior Vice President.